callcruncher-allan/ami-reader/README.md

 # Overview
-Application that reads from AMI socket, add timestamp then send the data to Kafka.
+Application that reads from AMI socket, add timestamp then send the data to message queue (currently RabbitMQ).

 # For Developers